23 Best Jobs for Lazy People—and How to Get One

 8. Hotel Sleep Tester

-Hotels need to know that their beds are going to serve guests well.
-So they hire people, like you, to come test them out.
-You can literally get paid to spend a night sleeping in a hotel, testing out the mattress and pillow/blanket situation.
+Hotels need to know that their beds and pillows are going to serve guests well.
+So they hire people to come test them out.
+You can literally get paid to spend a night sleeping in a hotel, testing out the mattress, pillow, and blanket situation.

 9. Beer Taster